theoryderailed/derelict-/MODULE-01.md

 **Low (2–5)**
 You find a personal locker still open.
 Inside are ordinary items and a short, unfinished log entry that ends mid-sentence.
-*Scale down:* Just the personal items, no log.
+*Scale down:* Just the personal items.
-*Scale up:* The log contains a clear note of unease about the ship “changing.”
+*Scale up:* The log contains clear unease about the ship “changing.”

 **Medium (6–10)**
-You recover a security recording or personal message that shows a crew member beginning to change — skin taking on a metallic or organic sheen, speech becoming fragmented.
+You recover a security recording or personal message that shows a crew member beginning to change.
 *Scale down:* The change is only implied.
-*Scale up:* The person in the recording looks directly at the camera and says something meant for whoever finds it.
+*Scale up:* The person looks directly at the camera and speaks to whoever finds it.

 **High (Jack / Queen / King)**
-You find detailed evidence of the transformation process: medical logs, body remains that are partly fused with bulkheads, or a final group recording where the crew realize what is happening to them.
+You find detailed evidence of the transformation process: medical logs, remains fused with bulkheads, or a final group recording.
-*Scale down:* The evidence is incomplete or degraded.
+*Scale down:* The evidence is incomplete.
-*Scale up:* The recording or remains strongly suggest the process is already beginning in you.
+*Scale up:* It strongly suggests the process is already beginning in you.

 **Ace**
-You discover something that recontextualizes everything — proof that the rewriting began long before the official incident, or that one of your own *Blackwake* crewmates was already compromised.
+You discover something that recontextualizes everything — proof the rewriting began earlier than believed, or that one of your own crewmates was already compromised.

 ---

 ### ♦ Diamonds — Systems / Environment

 **Low (2–5)**
-Lights flicker in a section of corridor.
-A control panel responds sluggishly or displays garbage data.
+Lights flicker.
+A control panel responds sluggishly or shows garbage data.
 *Scale down:* Purely cosmetic.
-*Scale up:* The failure creates a minor hazard (sparks, brief zero-g, temperature drop).
+*Scale up:* Creates a minor hazard.

 **Medium (6–10)**
-A significant system fails or behaves incorrectly: life support in one wing drops, a blast door cycles without command, gravity fluctuates, or power routes itself in ways that make no engineering sense.
+A significant system fails or behaves incorrectly.
+The current zone may become Hazardous.
-*Scale down:* The failure is localized and temporary.
+*Scale down:* Localized and temporary.
-*Scale up:* The failure forces you to take a longer or more dangerous route.
+*Scale up:* Forces a longer or more dangerous route.

 **High (Jack / Queen / King)**
-A major ship system is rewritten or dies.
-An entire deck loses stable power, atmospheric integrity, or structural reliability.
-Moving through this area now carries permanent risk.
+A major system is rewritten or dies.
+The current zone likely becomes Hazardous or Compromised.
-*Scale down:* You can still pass through with effort.
+*Scale down:* Still passable with effort.
-*Scale up:* The area becomes effectively impassable without major cost.
+*Scale up:* Effectively impassable without major cost.

 **Ace**
-A ship-wide or irreversible systems event occurs.
-Key routes change, life support begins a cascade failure, or the vessel’s layout no longer matches any schematic you have.
+A ship-wide or irreversible systems event.
+The current zone (and possibly connected ones) may become Compromised.

 ---

 ### ♣ Clubs — The Unknown / Cosmic

 **Low (2–5)**
-The stars visible through a viewport are slightly wrong.
+The stars outside a viewport are slightly wrong.
 A corridor feels longer than it should.
-You have the strong sense of being observed by the ship itself.
+You feel observed by the ship.
 *Scale down:* Easy to dismiss as fatigue.
-*Scale up:* The wrongness is consistent and measurable (you time the corridor twice).
+*Scale up:* Consistent and measurable.

 **Medium (6–10)**
-You encounter clear impossible phenomena: a room that exists where no room should, gravity pulling in two directions, surfaces that feel warm and alive, or audio that comes from inside your own helmet.
+Clear impossible phenomena appear.
+The current zone may become Hazardous.
-*Scale down:* The phenomenon is brief.
+*Scale down:* Brief.
-*Scale up:* It actively interferes with your movement or tools.
+*Scale up:* Actively interferes with movement or tools.

 **High (Jack / Queen / King)**
-The rewriting focuses on you directly.
-Geometry folds around you, something vast and non-human notices you, or you experience a moment of contact that leaves lasting psychological damage.
+The rewriting focuses on you.
+Geometry folds, something notices you, or you experience direct contact.
+The current zone is likely becoming Hazardous.
-*Scale down:* You manage to break contact quickly.
+*Scale down:* You break contact quickly.
-*Scale up:* The contact continues or leaves physical traces.
+*Scale up:* Contact continues or leaves traces.

 **Ace**
 A fundamental change in the nature of the *Orpheus*.
-The ship’s identity shifts in a visible, undeniable way — corridors restructuring in real time, the vessel beginning to express intent, or the boundary between interior and exterior collapsing.
+The current zone (and possibly others) may become Compromised.

 ---

 ## Design Notes

-- The rewriting theme should color almost every card interpretation.
+- The roll trigger is now fully mechanical (any card rank 6+ requires a roll).
+- Preferred tracks remove ambiguity about which resource to lose.
+- Card effects primarily hit the zone you are currently in.
 - Success is possible but difficult.
-The system remains weighted toward dread.
-- The tension should come from the conflict between staying practical and the growing wrongness of the environment.
-- When in doubt, ask: “How is the ship (or what used to be the crew) trying to rewrite this moment?”